mlcommons/GaNDLF/docs/usage.md

       - `drop_rate`: dropout rate after each dense layer
     - `unet_multilayer` and other networks that support multiple layers:
       - `depth`: the number of encoder/decoder (or other types of) layers
+- `loss_function`: The parameter using which the model is trained.
+All options can be found [here](https://github.com/mlcommons/GaNDLF/blob/master/GANDLF/losses/__init__.py).
+Some examples are:
+  - Segmentation: dice (`dice` or `dc`), dice and cross entropy (`dcce`)
+  - Classification/regression: mean squared error (`mse`)
+  - And many more.
+- `metrics`: The metrics to be used for model evaluation for the training/validation/testing datasets.
+All options can be found [here](https://github.com/mlcommons/GaNDLF/blob/master/GANDLF/metrics/__init__.py).
+Most of these metrics are calculated using [TorchMetrics](https://torchmetrics.readthedocs.io/).
+Some examples are:
+  - Segmentation: dice (`dice` and `dice_per_label`), hausdorff distances (`hausdorff` or `hausdorff100` and `hausdorff100_per_label`), hausdorff distances including on the 95th percentile of distances (`hausdorff95` and `hausdorff95_per_label`)  -
+  - Classification/regression: mean squared error (`mse`) calculated per sample
+  - Metrics calculated per cohort (these are automatically calculated for classification and regression):
+    - Classification: accuracy, precision, recall, f1, for the entire cohort ("global"), per classified class ("per_class"), per classified class averaged ("per_class_average"), per classified class weighted/balanced ("per_class_weighted")
+    - Regression: mean absolute error, pearson and spearman coefficients, calculated as mean, sum, or standard.
 - Various training parameters:
   - Patch size
   - Number of epochs and patience parameter